MultiSafepay/docs/content/integrations/ccv-shop.md

 7. Click on **Update** button to save the changes.
 <br>

-📘 **Note:** Only payment methods provided by MultiSafepay can be reordered.
+**⚠️ Note:** Only payment methods provided by MultiSafepay can be reordered.
 CCV Shop does not support ordering of payment methods not provided by our app, so the order of other payment methods cannot be adjusted.

 <br>
 </details>